NaturalizerINA/AndroidNumberSeparator/README.md

 # Android Number Separator
-The Android Number Separator is the lightweight library for separate number with coma or dot.
+The Android Number Separator is the lightweight library for separate number with coma in android or dot or dynamically.

 ## Getting Started
 Make sure your internet connection was on